Alkesst/pytelbot/README.md

 All the methods' arguments are bot and update.
 With bot you can make actions like, sending messages, photos, etc...
 With update you can get information of the message like the chat object, user object, etc...

-If you want to run the bot when the rpi powers on, you will need to use a service that runs a script
+## AUTOMATE THE BOT:

+### Script:

+To run the boot when turning on the raspberry we must create a service, that's easy to configure.

+First of all we need to create a script that pulls the changes from git, and then, runs the bot
 ```sh
     #!/usr/bin/env bash
     cd /home/pi/Documentos/PyTel-Bot